-On Saturday 25th March 1893 Miss Lily Robinson one of the American Midget performers of the Bostocks Menagerie sadly passed away at 21 years of age while performing at Abertillery.
+On Saturday 25th March 1893 Miss Lily Robinson one of the American Midget performers of the Bostock’s Menagerie sadly passed away at 21 years of age while performing at Abertillery.
 Miss Robinson who was described as being only 3′ foot 2″ inches in height was taken seriously ill on the Saturday night and was attended to by Dr Sargent, accompanied by Dr McPhee.
-The Doctors seemed unable to make a diagnosis and called for Dr Bevan of Nantyglo and Blaina, though despite their attention she passed away a few hours later.
-Miss Lily Robinson was buried in the Cemetery at Blaenau Gwent on the following Tuesday the 28th March 1893.
+The both doctors seemed unable to make a diagnosis and called for Dr Bevan of Nantyglo and Blaina, though despite their attention she passed away a few hours later.
+Miss Lily Robinson was buried in the cemetery at Blaenau Gwent Baptist Chapel on the following Tuesday the 28th March 1893.

 The Great American Circus.